MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/location-based-routing-plan.md

 ### Apply Location-Based Routing at the user location

-Users must be enabled for Location-Based Routing if they are under toll bypass restriction, which controls the conditions in which they can make and receive PSTN calls and the PSTN gateway that can be used.
-When a user who is enabled for Location-Based Routing is located at a site that's enabled for Location-Based Routing, the user must make calls through a Location-Based Routing enabled gateway connected to the site.
+Toll bypass restriction controls the conditions in which a user can make and receive PSTN calls and the PSTN gateway that can be used.
+If a user is under toll bypass restriction, that user must be enabled for Location-Based Routing.
+When the enabled user is located at a site that's enabled for Location-Based Routing, the user must make calls through a gateway that is both connected to the site and enabled for Location-Based Routing.

 Location-Based Routing works by determining the user’s current location based on the IP address of the user’s Teams endpoint and applies the rules accordingly.
 The location of a user who is enabled for Location-Based Routing can be categorized in the following ways: